When you’re planning that next career move, there may be a lot of things on your mind.

 Employers Check Social Before They Employ

 You might think it’s unfair but a lot of employers and recruiters will take a critical look at your social media posts before they consider taking you on.
-According to Monster.com nearly half of employers nowadays check sites like Facebook and Twitter, and not just each candidates most recent posts either.
+According to Monster.com nearly half of employers nowadays check social media sites like Facebook, Twitter, TikTok, and not just each candidates most recent posts either.

 It’s not all about posting something that’s likely to raise eyebrows, either.
 If you work in digital marketing, for example, and you’ve not posted anything for a few months, it’s likely to be a warning sign for any particular employer that you’re not really committed.